 Proper Installation and Inspection of TPR Valves

-A crucial aspect of TPR valve safety is the correct installation of the blow-off pipe connected to the valve.
+A crucial aspect of TPR valve safety is the correct installation of the blow-off pipe (discharge line) connected to the valve.
 This pipe must terminate 2 to 6 inches above the floor or a waste receptor, ensuring that any discharged water is directed safely away while preventing backflow into the water heater.
 This specification aims to maintain an air gap above the floodplain level, which can be the floor itself or, if the water heater sits within a pan, above the lip of this pan.

 Common Compliance Issues and Remedies